Benchmarking AI Agent Frameworks in 2026: AutoAgents (Rust) vs LangChain, LangGraph, LlamaIndex, PydanticAI, and more

 📋 Overview

-- Task – ReAct‑style agent: receive a question, decide to call a tool, parse a Parquet file, compute average trip duration, and return a formatted answer.
+- Task – ReAct‑style agent that receives a question, decides whether to call a tool, parses a Parquet file, computes the average trip duration, and returns a formatted answer.

-- Scope – Single‑step tool call (not a long‑horizon multi‑agent workflow).
+- Scope – Single‑step tool call (no long‑horizon multi‑agent workflow).

 - Model –